 - Key Signing Algorithm (For Self Signed Certificate) Allows you to select a supported signing algorithm.
 If you select either SHA 512 or SHA 256, ensure that your operating system/browser supports this algorithm.
-If you select one of these options without the requisite operating system/browser support, Server Administrator displays a cannot display the webpage error.
+If you select one of these options without the requisite operating system/ browser support, Server Administrator displays a cannot display the webpage error.
 This field is meant only for Server Administrator auto-generated self-signed certificates.
-The dropdown list is grayed out if you import or generate new certificates into Server Administrator. - The Java Runtime Environment Allows you to select the one of the following options: - Bundled JRE Enables use of the JRE provided along with the System Administrator. - System JRE Enables use of the JRE installed on the system.
-Select the required version from the drop-down list. - NOTE: If the JRE does not exist on the system on which Server Administrator is running, the JRE provided with the Server Administrator is used. - NOTE: If the encryption level is set to 128-bit or Higher, you can access or modify the Server Administrator settings using a browser with the same or higher encryption levels. - 4.
-When you finish setting options in the Server Preferences window, click Apply. - NOTE: You must restart the Server Administrator web server for the changes to take effect.
+The drop-down list is grayed out if you import or generate new certificates into Server Administrator. - The Java Runtime Environment Allows you to select the one of the following options: - Bundled JRE Enables use of the JRE provided along with the System Administrator. - System JRE Enables use of the JRE installed on the system.
+Select the required version from the drop-down list.

+NOTE: If the JRE does not exist on the system on which Server Administrator is running, the JRE provided with the Server Administrator is used.

+4. When you finish setting options in the Server Preferences window, click Apply.

+NOTE: You must restart the Server Administrator web server for the changes to take effect.